KAUSTIKR/AI-Project/README.md

 4. **Interact with the System:**
 - The script will start playing songs.
-- Your interactions (% listened/liked) are recorded in user_song_interactions.json in the current directory.
+- Your interactions (% listened and liked) are recorded in user_song_interactions.json in the current directory.

 # PPO Model Architecture
 State: 5D latent vector from VAE